gatsbyjs/gatsby/docs/docs/remark-ast.md

 ## Adding the plugin to your site

-You likely will want to grab `gatsby-source-filesystem` to grab the file nodes initially.
-In this example it is assumed that the markdown files exist in a `src/data/` directory.
+You likely will want to grab `gatsby-source-filesystem` to inject the file nodes into Gatsby's GraphQL schema.
+In this example it is assumed that the Markdown files exist in a `src/data/` directory.

 The plugin is now initially set so you can add it as a sub-plugin inside `gatsby-transformer-remark`